Legal separation vs divorce: what's the difference? Read on to learn about the advantages of each, and a critical difference between the two.

 Divorce is the best option for a couple, or individual spouse, that wants to put a complete end to the marriage.
 If you are sure of your decision, it would be a waste of resources to legally separate, and then potentially get divorced after that.

 Additionally, divorce is the only option for you if you are interested in getting remarried.
 As discussed above, legal separation does not actually end a marriage.
-One of the key differences between divorce and legal separation therefore is that you cannot remarry until your marriage has formally ended.
+A key difference between legal separation and divorce therefore is that you cannot remarry until your marriage has formally ended.

 When you want to have a clean break from your spouse, divorce is the best route to go.
 If you do not foresee being able to reach an agreement with your spouse, divorce also permits one party to file over the objection of the other spouse.
 Doing so will potentially prolong the process, but it is an advantage to filing for divorce if you and your spouse are not on the same page.